-The City's Housing Specialist Consultant is also trained as a risk assessor.
-Having an in-house risk assessor increases the City's ability to quickly and cost effectively respond to residents' lead-based paint concerns.
+The City contracts with a Housing Specialist Consultant who is also trained as a risk assessor.
+Having an in-house risk assessor consultant increases the City's ability to quickly and cost effectively respond to residents' lead-based paint concerns.
 To facilitate the assessment of lead-based paint hazards, the Housing Specialist works with the State, which analyzes paint samples for the content of lead-based paint.